Fitch upgrades Ras Al Khaimah’s credit rating to A+ from the previous A

 PHOTO

-Ras Al Khaimah, United Arab Emirates: Ras Al Khaimah’s credit rating has been upgraded to ‘A+’ from the previous ‘A’, by the international credit rating agency Fitch Ratings.
-The upgrade reflects the Emirate’s improved credit metrics driven by stronger medium-term growth forecasts.
-The growth forecasts for the Emirate are based on large investment projects and further economic diversification.
+Ras Al Khaimah’s credit rating has been upgraded to ‘A+’ from the previous ‘A’, by the international credit rating agency Fitch Ratings.
+The upgrade reflects the emirate’s improved credit metrics driven by stronger medium-term growth forecasts.
+The growth forecasts for the emirate are based on large investment projects and further economic diversification.

 Ras Al Khaimah’s mega tourism projects, including world-class hotels, luxurious beach resorts and high-end leisure facilities are seen as promising opportunities for investors and a catalyst to attract further investment into the Emirate, increasing its economic resilience, according to Fitch Ratings, one of the ‘Big Three’ credit ratings agencies.